 An introduction to international economics through a study abroad experience.
-Coursework before departure includes an introduction to trade patterns, international trade organizations, comparative advantage, trade barriers, and exchange rates.
-In country experiences include visits to companies, places of historical significance, and places of cultural significance to the chosen country.
-This course may be repeated once for credit in a different country.
-This course may not be taken concurrently with ECON 3600 or ECON 3600H.
-This course is open to business and non-business majors who have completed at least 45 hours.
+This course may be repeated once for credit in a different country; may not be taken concurrently with ECON 3600 or ECON 3600H; and is open to business and non-business majors who have completed at least 45 hours.